10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 - Scatter plots: The scatter plots of clinic notes embeddings showed varying degrees of grouping.
 ClinicalBERT fine-tuned on clinic notes data exhibited the clearest groupings, indicating better capturing of health-related context.

 - Keyword pair similarity: The models were also evaluated on the cosine similarity of medical keyword pairs.
-ClinicalBERT outperformed other models, achieving a similarity score of 0.8174 with finetuned and 0.8134 with pretrained. when Clincal BERT and BioBERT used with sentence transformer outperformed any other models by giving 100% cosine similarity on keywrod pair task
+ClinicalBERT outperformed other models, achieving a similarity score of 0.8174 with finetuned and 0.8134 with pretrained.

 ## Conclusion